Epsilon User's Manual and Reference >

 definitions.
 You can use the export-colors command to build an

 EEL file named mycolors.e that contains all Epsilon's current color

 definitions for the current color scheme.
 (With a

 numeric argument, it lists all schemes.)

-The Win32 console and Unix terminal versions of Epsilon are limited to
+The Windows Console and Unix terminal versions of Epsilon are limited to

 the sixteen standard colors for foreground and background, for a total